kschuessler/GettingCleaningData/Codebook.md

-# Codebook for _Getting and Cleaning Data_ Course Project"
+# Codebook for _Getting and Cleaning Data_ Course Project

 This code book describes the data included in ```tidy_data.txt``` that can be found in this repository.